 - Floral arrangements

-- Funeral chapel, church or other facility for service
+- Funeral chapel, church, or another facility for service

 - Evening service fees

 - Reception centre, catering & hostess services